Zilliqa/scilla-docs/docs/source/interface.rst

 The interpreter executable can be run either to create a contract (denoted ``CreateContract``) or to invoke a transition (function) in a contract (``InvokeContract``).
 Depending on which of these two, some of the arguments will be absent.
-The table below outlays the arguments that should be present in eac of these two cases.
+The table below outlays the arguments that should be present in each of these two cases.
 A ``CreateContract`` is distinguished from an ``InvokeContract``, based on the presence of ``input_message.json`` and ``input_state.json``.
-If these argument is absent, then the interpreter will evaluate it as a ``CreateContract``.
+If these arguments are absent, then the interpreter will evaluate it as a ``CreateContract``.
 Else, it will treat it as an ``InvokeContract``.
 Note that for ``CreateContract``, the interpreter only performs basic checks such as matching the contract’s immutable parameters with ``init.json`` and whether the